Identity-Unkn0wn/Ender-5-Plus-Upgrades/Klipper & .cfgs/Klipper-Mainsail install.md

 What a trip we've had right, sit tight were almost done.

 ## Prep an OS image
+My visual learners go [here](https://youtu.be/u8bbp79haN4), but please follow along here as it is missing some detail you will want to add.
 * Download OS
   * Insert Micro SD card into computer
   * Download *[Raspberry Pi Imager](https://downloads.raspberrypi.org/imager/imager_latest.exe)*
   * Once installed select `Choose OS`
-   > * **NOTE:** If it gives an error about downloading an OS directory, exit and open it back up, seems to be a common issue(maybe for just me?).
+   > * **NOTE:** *If it gives an error about downloading an OS directory, exit and open it back up, seems to be a common issue(maybe for just me?).*
   * Scroll to `Raspberry Pi OS (Other)` and select
   * Scroll to `Raspberry PI on Lite (64 bit)` and select
     > * You will see a settings icon appear, we will get to that shortly